 Part of the workshop will be dedicated to building low-fidelity prototypes, for which you’ll need a good selection of materials.
-Opt for simple, everyday materials that everyone is familiar with—such as white copy paper, coloured construction paper, sticky tape, marker pens, and Post-it notes.
+Opt for simple, everyday materials that everyone is familiar with—such as white copy paper, colored construction paper, sticky tape, marker pens, and Post-it notes.

 It’s also a good idea to have a camera on-hand so you can document the workshop.
 This is extremely helpful when it comes to reviewing your workshop, and, if you’re running your workshop with clients, photos also make for a great souvenir.

 With general preparation out of the way, let’s move on to phase two of our guide.
 In this section, we’ll explore your Design Thinking workshop agenda in more detail.